 Arthritis is a common condition, usually affecting people over the age of 65.
 In the US, it is the leading cause of disability.
 People are often looking for a quick cure for their arthritis, but unfortunately there is no such thing.
 There are however a number of treatment options that can make a big difference.
 Exercises for arthritis are one of the most important of these, and have been shown to be one of the most effective.

 Here we will concentrate on movement exercises to increase how much you can bend and straighten your knee and a balance exercise for arthritis.
-For strengthening and more advanced exercises for arthritis, visit the other sections.
+For strengthening and more advanced exercises, visit the other sections.

 These movement exercises for arthritis are a great way to maintain and improve the mobility of the knee.
 It is common for the knee to get stiff with arthritis.